Booking a cruise from the US this summer? Here's what you need to know - KION546

 Royal Caribbean International announced Friday that six of its “ships will begin sailing from major US cruise ports in Florida and Texas in July and August,” according to a press release from the company.

-Those sailings will not have a vaccination requirement, the company said, reversing earlier announcements saying that vaccinations would be required.
+Those sailings will not have a vaccination requirement, the company said, contrary to earlier guidelines indicating that vaccinations would be required.

 Numerous cruise lines — including Celebrity, its sister line Royal Caribbean International, Holland America and Silversea — also have recently announced plans to sail from Seattle to Alaska this summer.